 I am one of those mental health professionals who tells clients that ECT usually doesn’t have significant effects on memory.
 That’s absolutely true, but my experience was not typical, and I’m not alone in that atypicality.

-I’ve experienced a lot of memory loss from ECT, although it hasn’t impacted my ability to form new memories after completing treatment.
-Mostly it was short-term memory that was affected, but some of the memory loss has gone farther back.
+I’ve experienced a lot of memory loss from ECT, although it didn’t impact the formation of new memories after completing treatment.
+Mostly it affected short-term memory, but some of the memory loss has gone farther back.
 There have been substantial chunks of time that have gone missing from the months leading up to my first hospitalization.
 Some of these eventually did return, but others didn’t.

 It was truly bizarre to have people tell me things that I did or even show me photographs taken of me, and I would have sworn that these events never occurred.
 I feel absolutely certain I’ve never been snow-tubing, yet there’s a photo of me doing exactly that at a local ski hill.

-My family tends to notice the memory loss the most, as I say the same things and ask the same questions over and over.
-On a lighter note, after each discharge from hospital after a course of ECT, it was kind of fun to return home to an assortment of what seemed like brand new clothes/shoes/household items that I had no memory of purchasing.
+My family tended to notice the memory loss the most, as I’d ask the same questions over and over.
+On a lighter note, after each discharge from hospital after a course of ECT, it was kind of fun to return home to what seemed like brand new clothes/shoes/household items that I had no memory of purchasing.

-Despite the disruptive effects of the ECT-induced amnesia, it remains very much on the table as a treatment option for me.
-I would probably ask for outpatient ECT right now if it weren’t for the requirement that someone be available to take you home after treatments and keep an eye on you (a safety precaution because of the use of general anaesthetic).
-This is just not feasible in my circumstances right now, and it bothers me that this restriction limits my access to effective treatment.
+Despite the ECT-induced amnesia, it remains very much on the table as a treatment option for me.
+I’d probably ask for outpatient ECT right now if it weren’t for the requirement that someone be available to take you home after treatments and keep an eye on you (a safety precaution because of the use of general anaesthetic).
+This just isn’t feasible given my current circumstances, and it bothers me that this restriction limits my access.